NPellet/visualizer/src/components/bluebird/API.md

 #####`.each(Function iterator)` -> `Promise`

-Iterate over an array, or a promise of an array, which contains a promises (or a mix of promises and values) with the given `iterator` function with the signature `(item, index, value)` where `item` is the resolved value of a respective promise in the input array.
+Iterate over an array, or a promise of an array, which contains promises (or a mix of promises and values) with the given `iterator` function with the signature `(item, index, value)` where `item` is the resolved value of a respective promise in the input array.
 If any promise in the input array is rejected the returned promise is rejected as well.

 Resolves to the original array unmodified, this method is meant to be used for side effects.
 Items are called as soon as possible, in-order.